Medicare Experience

 The final penalty amount is always rounded to the nearest $.10 and then added to the cost of your Part D monthly premium.

-The National Base Beneficiary Premium is used in calculating the Medicare Part D late enrollment penalty.
-Its specific amount can change from year to year.
+The National Base Beneficiary Premium is used in calculating the Medicare Part D late enrollment penalty and its specific amount can change from year to year.

 Therefore, it’s important to note that your Part D late enrollment penalty can also change in amount from year to year.